cloudflare/pingora/docs/quick_start.md

 ### Create a pingora server
 First, let's create a pingora server.
 A pingora `Server` is a process which can host one or many services.
-The pingora `Server` takes care of configuration and CLI argument parsing, daemonization, signal handling, and graceful restart or shutdown.
+The pingora `Server` takes care of configuration and CLI argument parsing, demonization, signal handling, and graceful restart or shutdown.

 The preferred usage is to initialize the `Server` in the `main()` function and